 Tempering ingredients for semiya upma

-- ½ tbsp channa dal or split bengal gram
+- ½ tablespoon channa dal or split bengal gram (optional)

-- ½ tbsp urad dal or skinned black gram
+- ½ tablespoon urad dal or skinned black gram (optional)

-- 2 to 3 tbsp peanuts skip if using peas
+- 2 to 3 tablespoon peanuts or cashews skip if using peas

 - ¾ cup mix vegetables carrot, peas, beans – chopped